 Patrick is a highly experienced litigator with a particular niche in professional negligence, financial disputes and personal guarantees.
 His clients cover a wide spectrum and include consortiums, private individuals, businesses and senior executives both within the UK and internationally.
 Patrick also has extensive experience advising clients in the marine sector.

-As a litigator, mediator, and Fellow of the Chartered Institute of Arbitrators, Patrick is well placed to deal with domestic, cross-border disputes and conflicts with an international element across a range of sectors.
+As a qualified mediator and a fellow of the Chartered Institute of Arbitrators, Patrick is well placed to resolve disputes in a variety of ways.

 - Commercial disputes

 - Remedies arising following the collapse of Collective Investment Funds